Susanne Klatten: Personal life

 Police prevented an attempt to kidnap her and her mother Johanna Quandt in 1978.

 Susanne met Jan Klatten while she was doing an internship with BMW in Regensburg, where he worked as an engineer.
-It is reported that during this time, she called herself Kant and did not tell him who she was until they were sure about each other, but Klatten himself denies the story.
+It is reported that during this time, she called herself Kant and did not tell him who she was until they were sure about each other, but Klatten herself denies the story.
 They married in 1990 in Kitzbühel and live in Munich.
 They have three children.
 The couple separated in 2018.
 She has been a member of the University Council of the Technical University of Munich since 2005.
 In 2007 she was awarded the Bayerischer Verdienstorden, the Bavarian Order of Merit.
 She is one of the biggest donors of the centre-right political party, the Christian Democratic Union.

 In 2007, Klatten was blackmailed by Helg "Russak" Sgarbi, a 44-year-old Swiss national who threatened to release reported evidence depicting the two having an affair.
 Sgarbi, who was charged with similar blackmail schemes against multiple women, was arrested in January 2009 and brought to court in Germany, where he was sentenced to six years in jail.
 His accomplice, Italian hotel owner Ernano Barretta, had allegedly filmed Sgarbi and Klatten with hidden cameras.
 Barretta was also arrested and was sentenced to seven years in prison in 2012.